 In the five years that I have been living my dream, I have travelled continuously around the world for years, worked 3 hours a day, 4 days a week in Thailand for a year, dipped into office life in Australia to earn enough money to start my businesses in Bangkok, played with kids on a Korean English camp for a couple of months and I’ve just finished an amazing Cape Town to Cairo trip through Africa before moving to Thailand.
 I’m telling you all of this not to brag about my lifestyle, because I am not anything special by any degree, but to let everyone know that anyone can live like this if they choose to.
 Anyone.

 I will continue to write about lifestyle design, how to live the life you want to live but rest assured none of this requires a huge bank balance.
-You don’t have to be rich to live rich.
+You don’t have to be rich to live rich, any Travel search can tell you that.
 If you’re interested in shaking up the status quo and getting out to see the world, stay tuned because I want to help people make the step into this lifestyle.
 Remember, you can live the life you want to live – you just need to recalibrate your preconceptions and the rest will follow.

 *If you’re getting lost in the trappings of day to day life, check out some resolutions that can help change your year